For any industry, it’s important to keep up with the trends to have a leading position in the industry.

 They also invested in training centers and mobile commerce platforms to empower their distributors and stay competitive in China’s fast-moving digital space.

-This localized approach didn’t just increase their sales, it also helped them build long-term relationships with both distributors and customers in one of the world’s most competitive markets.
+This localized approach increased their sales and also helped them build long-term relationships with both distributors and customers in one of the world’s most competitive markets.

-If you're an MLM business owner, this is your sign to look beyond your home base.
+If you're thinking about expanding your MLM business, this is your sign to look beyond your home base.
 Start researching markets where direct selling is on the rise.
 Tailor your product offerings to local preferences, translate your materials into regional languages, and build local leadership teams.

 You don’t need a huge budget, just the right strategy, cultural understanding, and a willingness to adapt.
-The growth potential is real and ripe for those ready to explore.
+The growth potential is huge if you are willing to explore.

-Scentsy is one MLM company that got this MLM trend right.
-Their Whiff Box is a monthly subscription box that contains new, trending, and seasonal products.
-It’s a fun, low-commitment way to explore new scents.
+One MLM company that got this MLM trend right is Scentsy.
+The company’s Whiff Box is a monthly subscription box that contains new, trending, and seasonal products.
+So, once someone purchases it, they are added as subscribers, and they automatically get it as per their subscription cycle.

 7. Virtual Events and Webinars